gvwilson/sdxpy/en/src/tester/index.md

 If an object `obj` has a `__call__` method, then `obj(…)` is automatically turned into `obj.__call__(…)`.
 For example,
-the code below defines a class `Adder` whose instances add a constant to ther input:
+the code below defines a class `Adder` whose instances add a constant to their input:

 [% inc pat="callable.*" fill="py out" %]